 solar panels

-Westchester County is steadfast in its commitment to protect our natural resources for future generations and the Office of Energy Conservation and Sustainability is committed to protecting the local environment, the planet, and reducing energy costs.
+Westchester County is committed to protecting our natural resources for future generations.
+The Office of Energy Conservation and Sustainability is charged with coordinating efforts to protect the local environment, the planet, and reducing energy costs.

-Created by an act of the Board of Legislators in 2015, the Office of Energy Conservation and Sustainability works to promote sustainable development through green purchasing, energy conservation, solid waste recycling, resource and water conservation, greenhouse gas reduction, environmental reporting metrics, government funding, and green building.
+Created by an act of the Board of Legislators in 2015, and given new priority by former County Executive George Latimer, the Office of Energy Conservation and Sustainability works to promote sustainable development through green purchasing, energy conservation, solid waste recycling, resource and water conservation, greenhouse gas reduction, environmental reporting metrics, government funding, and green building.

 Climate change poses a direct and immediate threat to Westchester County residents, especially those in our most vulnerable communities.
 Increased flooding, extreme heat, and rising sea levels would devastate the Hudson River Valley and could make large portions of Westchester unlivable by the end of the century.